 To get the most out of the expedition you should be an Intermediate paddler and be comfortable in conditions associated with force 4 winds.
 If you have any questions regarding the required ability please feel free to contact us.

 Location and times

-We will return to Glenuig Inn on Friday 17th of May, enjoy the bunkhouse and a final dinner together.
-We depart on the morning of Saturday the 18th.
+We will return to Glenuig Inn on Friday 8th of May, enjoy the bunkhouse and drying room facilities and have a final dinner together.
+We depart on the morning of Saturday the 9th of May.

 What to bring